Carex rosea: Description

 Carex rosea flowers in the spring, and it has evergreen leaves.
 The styles of this Carex rosea, the stalk connecting the stigma to the ovary, are very distinctively curled, which helps to differentiate this species from other plants.
-The stigmas range from 0.07-0.10 mm thick, while the leaves are almost 1/8 mm wide.
-The width of the stem leaf blade ranges from 1.8-2.6 mm.
+The stigmas range from 0.07 to 0.10 mm thick, while the leaves are almost 1/8 mm wide.
+The width of the stem leaf blade ranges from 1.8 to 2.6 mm.
 The lowest bract either has no sheath or the sheath it has is very short up to four mm in length.
 The lowest spike is not borne on a peduncle, which is a stalk that supports inflorescence growth to more than one flower.
 The uppermost spike contains both carpels and stamens, with the carpels located below, or mixed in, with the stamens.
 The membrane that encloses the flower has no hairs and its length varies between 2.6 and 4.2 mm.
 The leaf sheath has no pink, red, or purple tinting and the leaf blade can either be, smooth and hairless, or rough and sandpapery.
-The leaves are all produced from the base of the plant, and the one-seeded fruit, usually ranging from 1.6-2.2 mm, has no folds or dimples.
-The spikelets found in the plant are widely spread rather than clustered together, and the culms consist of about 4-8 spikelets.
-Spikelets are green because of the presence of 7-14 spreading perigynia.
+The leaves are all produced from the base of the plant, and the one-seeded fruit, usually ranging from 1.6 to 2.2 mm, has no folds or dimples.
+The spikelets found in the plant are widely spread rather than clustered together, and the culms consist of about 4–8 spikelets.
+Spikelets are green because of the presence of 7–14 spreading perigynia.

 Taxonomy

-Carex rosea is the type of the Carex rosea species group.
+Carex rosea is the type of the Carex rosea complex.
 While some characters seem to be unreliable for the separation of each species, other characters, like the width of the broadest leaves, the shape of the perigynium base, and the fertile culms, are reliable.
 Different analysis of the mixed populations have concluded that hybridization between the species does not occur.
 According to results from a complete ITS sequence based phylogeny, Carex rosea is sister to Carex radiata, Carex retroflexa, Carex texensis, and Carex socialis.
+The species Carex appalachica is another member of this complex.
 This plant is primarily confused with Carex radiata.
 Typically Carex rosea occurs in drier sites and has slightly narrower leaves.